apache/incubator-devlake-website/docs/Metrics/FailedDeploymentRecoveryTime.md

 ## What is this metric?

-The Time of changes that were made to a code that then resulted in incidents, rollbacks, or any type of production failure.
+The time of changes that were made to a code that then resulted in incidents, rollbacks, or any type of production failure.

 ## Why is it important?